bbc/digital-paper-edit-electron/docs/guides/user-instructions.md

 https://github.com/bbc/digital-paper-edit-electron/releases

-1. Click on ‘assets’ and choose the first one that ends with ‘Mac.zip’
+1. Click on ‘assets’ and choose the first one that ends with `.dmg``

-2. Once you have downloaded the app you need to unzip it
+2. Once you have downloaded the app you need to open the `.dmg` file

-3. Move it to the applications folder
+3. Drag the app into the applications folder

-3. Right click on the app and click open
+3. In the applications folder, then right click on the app and click open
 4. Once the app as launched in the top bar ( the one with the Apple logo) you should see an option that says ‘speech to text settings’ click on that and then on ‘edit speech to text configuration’.

 A new window should come up where you can set default speech to text service and language, as well as adding the credentials for the service to use for generating transcriptions.